 European nations came to the Americas to increase their wealth and broaden their influence over world affairs.
 The Spanish were among the first to explore the New World and the first to settle in what is now the United States.
-Other nations were also exploring and claiming land along the Atlantic coastline, including France, Sweden, Holland, and England at the beginning of the 17th century.
-The struggle for control of this land would continue for more than a hundred years.
+Other nations were also exploring and claiming land along the Atlantic coastline, including France, Sweden, Holland, and England, at the beginning of the 17th century.
+The struggle for control of this land would continue for over a hundred years.

-The first colony was founded at Jamestown, Virginia, in 1607.
-Many of the people who settled in the New World came to escape religious persecution.
+The first colony was founded in Jamestown, Virginia, in 1607.
+Many people who settled in the New World came to escape religious persecution.
 The Pilgrims, founders of Plymouth, Massachusetts, arrived in 1620.
 In both Virginia and Massachusetts, the colonists flourished with some assistance from Native Americans.
-New World grains such as corn kept the colonists from starving while, in Virginia, tobacco provided a valuable cash crop.
+New World grains such as corn kept the colonists from starving, while, in Virginia, tobacco provided a valuable cash crop.

-The Thirteen Colonies had very similar political, constitutional, and legal systems and were dominated by Protestant English-speakers.
-They were part of Britain’s possessions in the New World, which also included colonies in Canada, the Caribbean, and Florida.
-There were three forms of colonial government in the colonies including were provincial, also called a royal colony; proprietary, and charter.
+The Thirteen Colonies had very similar political, constitutional, and legal systems and were dominated by Protestant English speakers.
+They were part of Britain’s New World possessions, including colonies in Canada, the Caribbean, and Florida.
+There were three forms of colonial government in the colonies: provincial, also called a royal colony, proprietary, and charter.

 Provincial colonies were governed by commissions created by the Crown of England.
-A governor, who was authorized with executive powers, and his council were appointed by the King.
-This type of government also utilized assemblies that were made up of representatives elected by landowners of the province.
+A governor was authorized with executive powers, and the King appointed his council.
+This type of government also utilized assemblies made up of representatives elected by landowners of the province.
 The assembly’s role was to make all local laws and ordinances, ensuring that they were consistent with the laws of England.
-The governor’s council sat as an upper house when the assembly was in session, in addition to its role in advising the governor.
-The governor had the power of absolute veto and could delay or dissolve the assembly.
+The governor’s council sat as an upper house when the assembly was in session, in addition to advising the governor.
+The governor had absolute veto power and could delay or dissolve the assembly.

 Proprietary colonies were governed much as royal colonies, except that lord proprietors were appointed the governor rather than the king.
 They were set up after 1660 and typically enjoyed greater civil and religious liberty.